 This (old) post originally appeared on the website of Infi, the company I co-founded in 2003.
 At Infi we have something similar to Google’s 20 Percent Factor.
 If you have a great idea or something you want to know more

 This (old) post originally appeared on the website of Infi, the company I co-founded in 2003.
-Every two weeks, one of us gives a talk for the other employees here at Infi.
+Every two weeks, one of us gives a talk to the other employees here at Infi.
 The subject of these talks are mostly related

 After spending most of my free time last year writing a raytracer, I’ve finally finished another OpenGL demo.
 This demo loads a Doom-3 level (using the .proc format) and renders the level using portal-based visibility culling.
 I use the OpenGL Shading